SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A half and a full-adder ouptuts an output of size 2 bit.
 Chaining full adders allow us to do arbitrary large binary addition.

-#### CU
+##### CU

 CU  Control Unit

 #### machine code & instruction set

-Assembly language is syntactic sugar for machine code.
+Assembly language is largely syntactic sugar for machine code.
 Machine code consists of machine language instructions.
-Machine code and thus machine language instructions are what run directly on the CPU, at least in the classical model.
+Machine code and thus machine language instructions are what run directly on the processor, at least in the classical model.
 In fact, by now, there is often a layer below machine code known as microcode. opcode is short for operation code
 Within a machine language, an instruction is defined by an opcode.
 Within a machine language, an instruction consists of the opcode it is defined by, plus zero or more operands.
-An instruction set architecture defines the instruction set plus a bunch of other CPU features (such as registers, addressing, I/O) (however, the two terms are often also used interchangably)
+An instruction set architecture defines the instruction set plus a bunch of other processor features (such as registers, addressing, I/O) (however, the two terms are often also used interchangably)
 The instruction set is the set of operations a processor supports, which bit sequences represent which  machine language instructions, and how the arguments are organized.
 Depending on the instruction set, machine langauge instructions may all be the same length or not.
 In a general sense, a word is the fundamental unit used by a processor of a given ISA ≈ how many bits a PU may address at once.